nus-cs2103/website-base/admin/project-deliverables.md

 <box type="info" icon=":fas-hard-hat:">

 * CATcher does not come with a UG, but the UI is fairly intuitive (there are tool tips too).
 Do post in the forum or ask in slack if you need any guidance with its usage.
 * Also note that CATcher hasn't been battle-tested for this phase, in particular, w.r.t. multiple team members editing the same issue concurrently.
-It is ideal if the team members get together and worth through the issues together.
+It is ideal if the team members get together and work through the issues together.
 If you think others might be editing the same issues at the same time, use the `Sync` button at the top to force-sync your view with the latest data from GitHub.
 </box>
 * Launch CATcher, and login to the profile `{{ module }}/T PE`.
 It will show all the bugs assigned to your team, divided into three sections:
   1. `Issues Pending Responses` - Issues that your team has not processed yet.